Muhao-Chen/muhao-chen.github.io/_pages/research.md

 ### Radio Frequency Fingerprint (RFF) Identification
-All the components of wireless devices will have slightly different features, e.g., carrier frequency of the oscillators, from the manufacturing processing.
-Similar to biometric fingerprint, these characteristics are unique and permanent, which can act as the fingerprint of the devices.
-This technique first requires collecting the device fingerprint and storing them in a database, and then classifies devices by comparing with the stored database whenever a device wishes to join the network.
+All the components of wireless devices will have slightly different features, e.g., the carrier frequency of the oscillators, from the manufacturing processing.
+Similar to a biometric fingerprint, these characteristics are unique and permanent, which can act as the fingerprint of the devices.
+This technique first requires collecting the device fingerprint and storing them in a database and then classifying devices by comparing them with the stored database whenever a device wishes to join the network.

 * [RFF Identification Overview](/rffi/rffi-overview/)
 * [RFF Identification Projects](/rffi/rffi-project/)